m-moshtagh/Ohara/Java/Core/datetime/LEGACY_DATE_TIME.md

-# Date and time using java:
+# Date and time using java

 Java has various classes for date and time. some are now old because java 8 provided a simple API for Date and Time in java.time package which is really fantastic.